 Most Android smartphones come preloaded with bloat apps out of the box.
 We can remove some of the bloatware manually while there are still others that we actually don’t need.
 Why should we have unwanted apps on our device?
-Today, we have a script called Tomatot Debloater that can debloat OnePlus devices running Oxygen OS 9.0.
+Today, we have a script called Tomatot Debloater that can debloat OnePlus 7 Pro and other OnePlus devices like OnePlus 5, 5T, OnePlus 6 and 6T running Oxygen OS 9.0 and above

 Oxygen OS is still going to be just as fast and responsive as it is with the supposed bloatware (if you would call it that).
 The major chunk of bloat apps on a OnePlus device comes straight from Google.
 The only bloat that OnePlus adds are actually testing and debugging services that might even be helpful at some point, although not necessarily.

 We’ve seen that you don’t necessarily have to be rooted to remove bloatware on Android.
 However, the process is quite manual and you have to go about removing each and every app yourself.
 It can be tedious to sat the least.
 XDA member Tomatot has thus created a script file tailored specifically to remove unnecessary system apps from Oxygen OS.
 The script file contains a list of apps that it will uninstall from your device.
 Therefore, it is possible for someone to manually uninstall the listed apps using the non-root bloatware removal method.

 If you do prefer using the script to remove all the apps at once, you’ll need a rooted OnePlus device with a custom recovery, ideally TWRP.
 If you haven’t yet rooted your OnePlus device or installed TWRP on it but want to, you can follow the appropriate links below for the respective guides.